-Shift nursing for adult participants (participants age 21 and older) is generally not available through Medical Assistance Fee-For-Service or Physical Health Managed Care Organizations.
+Shift Nursing for adult participants (participants age 21 and older) is generally not available through Medical Assistance Fee-For-Service or Physical Health Managed Care Organizations.
 Home health care, which is defined as a rehabilitative nursing component, is the only service available in the participant's home through Medical Assistance.

 Shift Nursing services can only be provided to adult participants.
-All medically necessary shift nursing services for children under age 21 are covered in the state plan pursuant to the EPSDT benefit.
+All medically necessary Shift Nursing services for children under age 21 are covered in the state plan pursuant to the EPSDT benefit.
 Shift Nursing services may only be funded for adult participants through the Waiver if documentation is secured by the Supports Coordinator that shows the service is medically necessary and either not covered by the participant's insurance or insurance limitations have been reached.
 A participant's insurance includes Medical Assistance (MA), Medicare and/or private insurance.

-- Basic Staff-to-individual ratio of 1:2. - Level 1 Staff-to-individual ratio of 1:1.
+- Basic The provision of the service at a staff-to-individual ratio of 1:2. - Level 1 The provision of the service at a staff-to-individual ratio of 1:1.

-Participants authorized to receive Shift Nursing services may not receive the following services at the same time as this service: Respite (15-minute or Day); Companion; In-Home And Community Supports; Community Participation Support; Therapies and Consultative Nutritional Services.
+Participants authorized to receive Shift Nursing services may not receive the following services at the same time as this service: Respite (15-minute unit and Day); Companion; In-Home And Community Supports; Community Participation Support; Therapies; and Consultative Nutritional Services.

-Participants authorized to receive Residential Habilitation, Life Sharing or Supported Living services may not be authorized to receive Shift Nursing services except in the following circumstance.
-Participants who receive nursing supports on a daily basis as part of Residential Habilitation, Life Sharing or Supported Living services can be authorized to receive Shift Nursing as a separate and discrete service solely for the hours of a home visit and as deemed necessary in accordance with the Shift Nursing service definition when there is documentation of the following:
+Participants authorized to receive Life Sharing or Supported Living may not be authorized to receive Shift Nursing services except in the following circumstance.
+Participants who receive nursing supports on a daily basis as part of Life Sharing or Supported Living services can be authorized to receive Shift Nursing as a separate and discrete service solely for the hours of a home visit and as deemed necessary in accordance with the Shift Nursing service definition when there is documentation of the following: